FreedomBen/rtl8188ce-linux-driver/README.md

 1. You need to know what kernel version you are on.

-2. You need to change the branch when you change the minor version of the kernel (eg. 3.13.x to 3.15.x).
+2. You need to change the branch when you change the minor version of the kernel (e.g. 3.13.x to 3.15.x).

 To use DKMS: